Detroit Grand Prix (IndyCar): Renaissance Center: 1989 to 1991

 For 1989, the race in Detroit was replaced by a CART series event.
 Instead of moving to Belle Isle, CART utilized a slightly modified version of the existing downtown Renaissance Center street circuit.
-The chicane on the main straight was eliminated - something the F1 drivers had been calling for since the first race in 1982.
+The chicane on the main straight was eliminated – something the F1 drivers had been calling for since the first race in 1982.
 The CART race was held on this 2.52 mi layout for three years.
 As had been the case in the event's Formula One days, competitors and fans continued to pan the course, criticizing it for its bumpiness, poor visibility and overall poor layout.

 The 1991 event was perhaps the last straw in what was an embarrassment for the organizers.
 In addition to a disintegrating track made worse by suffocating heat and humidity, it saw Mario Andretti crash his Lola head-on into a tow truck.
 The safety crew was attempting to remove Dennis Vitolo's stalled car from a blind corner at St. Antoine and East Jefferson Streets.
 Seconds later Michael Andretti came onto the scene, and crashed into Vitolo's car attempting to avoid his father's wrecked car.
 Ultimately, promoters considered the downtown circuit a money-loser, and claimed it was suffering from poor television ratings with its Father's Day date (up against the U.S. Open).

 Belle Isle: 1992 to 1997

 Beginning in 1992, the race was moved to a new temporary course set up on Belle Isle.
 The move revived a conceptual plan for the Formula One event from four years earlier.
-One major difference that made Belle Isle viable for CART - and acceptable to locals - was that permanent Formula One style garages and pits were not required by the sanctioning body.
-The race was also moved up a week, and for 1992, was the first race after the Indianapolis 500 (displacing the traditional Milwaukee).
+One major difference that made Belle Isle viable for CART – and acceptable to locals – was that permanent Formula One style garages and pits were not required by the sanctioning body.
+The race was also moved up a week, and for 1992, was the first race after the Indianapolis 500 (displacing the traditional Milwaukee Mile).
 The first layout measured 2.1 mi.
 Almost immediately, the new course was criticized by drivers for being narrow, slow, and lacking passing zones.
 It was complemented, however, for its smoothness - a sharp contrast to the rough, manhole-dotted downtown circuit.
 Fans' opinions were mixed, as sightlines were improved over the downtown circuit, but access to the island was difficult, and the racing was not much better.